BRIDES OF DRACULA

 The Innkeeper Johann (Norman Pierce: SEXTON BLAKE AND THE HOODED TERROR, DOCTOR DRACULA) and his wife (Vera Cook: KISS OF THE VAMPIRE) are sympathetic though, and try to help the woman as best they can.

-Then a stately old woman enters the Inn and all of the customers clear out.
-The old woman talks kindly to the young woman, asking her to be so kind as to offer only her company, as the old woman lives all alone on the hill.
 During their conversation, we find that the young woman is called Marriane Danielle (Yvonne Monlaur: CIRCUS OF HORRORS, THE TERROR OF THE TONGS) and the old woman is Baroness Meinster (Martita Hunt: BUNNY LAKE IS MISSING).
 The Baroness is seemingly kind to sympathetic Marriane, but the young woman doesn't see the frightened concern on the faces of the Innkeeper and his wife.
+Or their silence.

 This story takes place in 19th century Germany in the old days before people had plumbing and electrical wiring.
 If you were a commoner like the Innkeepers, you never tried to block a member of royalty from doing whatever they pleased.
 So Marriane accompanies the Baroness to her humongous castle up the mountain.
 Once there, Marriane is shown a room where she can change and wash up for dinner.
 Stepping out on the balcony, she sees a young man standing on his own balcony across the courtyard from her.
-The old Baroness isn't as lonely as she pretended to be.
+The old Baroness isn't as lonely as she pretends to be.

 Marriane is visibly disturbed by the Baroness's tale, but it doesn't do for a commoner such as herself to show disdain or abruptly leave the house (and so insult the host's hospitality).
 But when Marriane returns to her room, she sees the young man standing at the very edge of his balcony rail.
 Alarmed that he might fall, she calls out to him and runs out of her room, making her way through the castle to the other side.